 - 2 raw plantains, peel and cube

-- handful grated coconut (I use the brand Daily Delight fresh frozen grated coconut)
+- handful of unsweetened grated coconut (I use the brand Daily Delight fresh frozen grated coconut found)

 - Put the cubed plantains in a pot with 1 cup of water, turmeric and salt.
 Cook on medium heat for 5 minutes or until soft.
 Drain water from the pot.

 - Heat oil in a pan and add mustard seeds.
-When they start to splutter, add the serrano pepper, chopped garlic and curry leaves.
+When they start to splutter, add the serrano pepper, ginger, garlic and curry leaves.

-- Add the cooked plantain pieces to the pan and mix together.
+- Add the cooked plantain pieces and grated coconut to the pan and mix together.